- Please send in a named PE kit for your child

 - Earn extra team points for Daily Mile and additional homework tasks

-- The values for this half term are Respect & Humility (Autumn 1)
+- The value for this half term is Compassion (Autumn 2)

 - Breakfast is now available in the playground every morning for every child

-- The Daily Mile takes place everyday: the school gate opens at 8:25am
+- The Daily Mile takes place everyday (if the ground is dry): the school gate opens at 8:25am

 We are thrilled to announce the opening of the school nursery from 1st October 2019.
 Carbrooke Nursery (Butterfly Class) will have their own page on this website in due course.